jdc20181/BeffsBrowser/README.md

 # Announcments

 **Website is down**

+*Update* The site is still down due to some changes that the host is doing, I am currently transferring the host to here on github temporarly until everything is smoothly running.
+Version 1.6.3 will be officially be released later today.

 I do appologize that the website is down, it is out of my control, it is due to some changes.
 I am working to get it back up and running.